376 REVIEWS

 Maryland Laws Regarding Obstruction of Justice

-• MD Code, Criminal Law 9-302: This statute covers witness intimidation and related offenses, making it a crime to attempt to influence, intimidate, or prevent witnesses from participating in court proceedings.
+• MD Code, Criminal Law Section 9-302: Covers witness intimidation and retaliation, making it a crime to try to influence, intimidate, or impede a witness, victim, or juror.

-• MD Code, Criminal Law 9-306: Addresses tampering with evidence, making it a criminal offense to alter, destroy, or conceal evidence with the intent to impair its use in official proceedings.
+• MD Code, Criminal Law Section 9-307: Addresses tampering with physical evidence, making it a criminal offense to destroy, alter, conceal, fabricate, or remove evidence with the intent to impair its use in an official proceeding.

 Penalties for Obstruction of Justice in Maryland

 The potential consequences for a conviction of obstruction of justice can be life-altering.
-The penalties vary based on the specific actions involved in the case and the severity of the interference.
-In Maryland, obstruction-related crimes can carry the following penalties:
+The penalties vary based on the specific statute charged:

 Beyond criminal penalties, a conviction for obstruction of justice can have lasting impacts on your personal and professional life, including damage to your reputation, employment prospects, and even child custody arrangements.